folktale/data.task/README.md

 If you want to compile this library from the source, you'll need [Git][], [Make][], [Node.js][], and run the following commands:

-    $ git clone git://github.com/folktale/data.future.git
+    $ git clone git://github.com/folktale/data.task.git
-    $ cd data.future
+    $ cd data.task
     $ npm install
     $ make bundle

-This will generate the `dist/data.future.umd.js` file, which you can load in any JavaScript environment.
+This will generate the `dist/data.task.umd.js` file, which you can load in any JavaScript environment.

-## Documentation

-You can [read the documentation online][docs] or build it yourself:

-    $ git clone git://github.com/folktale/monads.maybe.git
-    $ cd monads.maybe
-    $ npm install
-    $ make documentation

-Then open the file `docs/index.html` in your browser.

 ## Platform support